 - Rice - White rice is usually the type of rice that I use for this recipe since that is what my family likes.
-You can use brown rice if you prefer, however, cooking times will be much longer.
+You can use brown rice or wild rice if you prefer, however, cooking times will be much longer.

 📋 Substitutions and variations

-- Chicken Breasts - Instead of chicken thighs, skin on or skinless chicken breasts may be used.
-Cooking times will be about the same, but flavor will be slightly different since it's a leaner cut of meat.
+- Chicken Breasts - Use skin-on or skinless chicken breasts instead of chicken thighs.
+Cooking times will be about the same, but the flavor will be slightly different since it's a leaner cut of meat.

-- Dairy Free - To make this dish dairy free, simply substitute the butter with your favorite plant based butter substitute or additional olive oil.
+- Dairy-Free - To make this dish dairy-free, simply substitute the butter with olive oil.

 🔪 Step by step instructions

-Cover and cook in a 375˚ oven for 40-45 minutes, until the liquid is absorbed and the rice is fluffy.
+Cover and cook in a 375˚ oven for 40-45 minutes.
+The liquid should be absorbed and the rice fluffy.
 Garnish with fresh parsley and serve!

 ⭐ Expert tips

-- Depending on the size of both the pan and chicken thighs, it may be best to brown the chicken just 2 or 3 pieces at a time.
-This will help to make sure they brown evenly.
+- Depending on the size of both the pan and chicken thighs, it may be best to brown the chicken, two or three pieces at a time so they brown evenly.

-- After adding the chicken stock into the pot, make sure to scrape the bottom to loosen up any stuck on bits.
-These browned bits hold a ton of flavor and you want them mixed into the rice.
+- After adding the chicken stock into the pot, make sure to scrape the bottom to loosen up any stuck-on bits.
+They add a ton of flavor to the rice.

-- When adding the chicken back to the pot, make sure to pour any juices that remain on the plate.
-This also holds additional flavor that you don't want to miss out on!
+- When adding the chicken back to the pot, make sure to pour any juices that remain on the plate for additional flavor.

 - To make sure your chicken cooks fully, always use a kitchen thermometer to make sure the internal temperature reaches 165˚.

-- Make sure you have a deep skillet if you aren't using a dutch oven.
-This will make sure you have enough room for the rice, chicken, and broth.
+- Make sure you have a deep skillet if you aren't using a dutch oven so you have enough room for all the ingredients.

 🥘 Alternative cooking methods